translusion/translusion-blog/content/stories/space.md

 - [Making a Non-Electric Rover For the Venus Planetary Surface](https://medium.com/@Jernfrost/making-a-non-electric-rover-for-the-venus-planetary-surface-25e01e5ddbab)

 ## Technology and Manufacturing on Space Colonies
+Outside of Earth the conditions can be so extreme that various technological solutions would have to be radically rethought.
+E.g. on the Venus planetary surface it is generally too hot to operate electronics.
+These articles explore exotic alternative technological solutions.

 - [Building a Non-Electrical Economy on Other Planets](https://medium.com/@Jernfrost/building-a-non-electrical-economy-on-other-planets-805af5a3e7cf)
 - [How Would You Build a 3D Printer Operating Without Electricity?](https://medium.com/@Jernfrost/how-would-you-build-a-3d-printer-operating-without-electricity-3edc23f1b57a)
 - [Making a Non-Electric Rover For the Venus Planetary Surface](https://medium.com/@Jernfrost/making-a-non-electric-rover-for-the-venus-planetary-surface-25e01e5ddbab)

 ## Political and Economic Systems of Space Colonies
+What political and economic system would a space colony have?
+Given the living conditions are radically different from Earth, not every political and economic arrangement will work equally well.

 - [What Would the Political System of a Mars, Moon or Venus Society Be?](https://medium.com/@Jernfrost/a-non-american-perspective-on-a-mars-society-833f7ff76ece)
 - [A Space colony as a Kibbutz](https://medium.com/@Jernfrost/a-space-colony-as-a-kibbutz-3d25640350d8)